Cold War drama caught on video as N. Korean soldier escapes

 The border is near, South Korea just beyond it.

-Four North Korean soldiers, weapons in their hands, race by the blue huts that straddle the line and are familiar to anyone who has toured the only spot on the border where North and South Korean soldiers face off within spitting distance of each other.
+Four North Korean soldiers, weapons in their hands, race by the blue huts that straddle the border and are familiar to anyone who has toured the only spot on the perimeter where North and South Korean soldiers face off within spitting distance of each other.
 There are no tourists this day.

 Right at the line that divides North from South, the defector crashes the jeep into a ditch.
 Seconds pass as he tries in vain to gun the vehicle out of the gully before leaping out and sprinting into the South.
 He kicks up leaves, ducking below a tree branch just as the North Korean soldiers skid into view.